-HIS-273 Imperial Russia 3 credits
+HIS-273 Imperial Russia

-(Formerly History of Russia to 1855) Discusses the political, economic, social and cultural developments in Russia and its borderlands during the Imperial period, that is to say the eighteenth and nineteenth centuries from Peter the Great to the Revolutions of 1917.
+Discusses the political, economic, social and cultural developments in Russia and its borderlands during the Imperial period, that is to say the 18th and 19th centuries from Peter the Great to the Revolutions of 1917.

-HIS-274 Modern Russia 3 credits
+HIS-274 Modern Russia

-(Formerly History of Russia Since 1855) Covers the background to the Russian revolutions of 1917, the revolutions themselves, and the evolution and dissolution of the Soviet regime.
+Covers the background to the Russian revolutions of 1917, the revolutions themselves, and the evolution and dissolution of the Soviet regime.
 Cultural, social and economic aspects of this period receive as much attention as political aspects.

-HIS-275 Italy from the Middle Ages to the Present 3-4 credits
+HIS-275 Italy from the Middle Ages to the Present

-Traces the history of Italy from the Middle Ages to the present, stressing the connection between culture, religion, politics and wealth in successive historical periods.
+Traces the history of Italy from the Middle Ages to the present, stressing the connection between culture, religion, politics, and wealth in successive historical periods.
 Students participating in the two-week travel component at the end of the course may receive four credits.

-HIS-280 Vietnam in Peace and War 3 credits
+HIS-280 Vietnam in Peace and War

 Examines the history of modern Vietnam, with a focus on the struggle for independence from the late 18th century to the present.
-Discusses the traditional culture, French colonialism and the development of Vietnamese nationalism, the Japanese occupation in WWII, and the struggle against France and the US in the First and Second Indochinese Wars, as well as the postwar period.
+Discusses the traditional culture, French colonialism and the development of Vietnamese nationalism, the Japanese occupation in WWII, and the struggle against France and the U.S. in the First and Second Indochinese Wars, as well as the postwar period.
 Explores the American experience in Vietnam and the impact of the war in the United States.

-HIS-281 The Modern Middle East 3 credits
+HIS-281 The Modern Middle East